 Republic of Ireland - Netherlands

-International friendlies – Follow the Football match between Republic of Ireland and Netherlands live with Eurosport.
+Follow the International friendlies live Football match between Republic of Ireland and Netherlands with Eurosport.
 The match starts at 19:45 on 27 May 2016.
-Our live coverage lets you follow all the key moments as they happen.

 No real urgency from either side in the closing stages.
 Ireland can be proud of their performance this evening but they haven't achieved their desired result.